 Reflection: Where do you see your journey interwoven within these four paths?
 Choose one path and learn as much as you can about it this week.
 Try to find sources that are from an Eastern point of view, and see if you can find any in relation to the teachings of the Gita.

 I hope you can see by now that the history of yoga is vast.
 At times, it seems like the texts are endless!
 This is what makes the teachings so fascinating.
-I chose to focus on the four branches of yoga mentioned in the Bhagavad Gita because of the text’s notability, but more so because it doesn’t mention anything about fancy poses.
+I chose to particularly focus on the four branches of yoga mentioned in the Bhagavad Gita because of the text’s notability, but more so because it doesn’t mention anything about fancy poses.
 You see, the Gita was written during a time far before the thousands of asanas we glorify in modern day.

 Beyond the Gita’s four paths, there has been mention of several others.
 The Upanishads make mention of this, with some overlap to where we’re headed this month.
 This article from Classic Studies On Yoga illustrates this perfectly.

 I want to spend some time this week talking about raja yoga, the yoga of meditation, as it relates to Patanjali’s Yoga Sutras (briefly mentioned in Week 1 of July).
-The sage, Patanjali, expands upon the messages found within the Bhagavad Gita by encapsulating this wisdom into 196 sutras (or 195, depending on version).
+Patanjali expands upon raja yoga through the compilation of 196 sutras (or 195, depending on version).
 We spoke about the first sutra (again, in Week 1 of July), but it’s really the second sutra that unfolds the rest: yogascittavrittinirodhah: yoga is the cessation of the modifications, or fluctuations, of the mind*.
 In The Heart of Yoga, Desikachar expands upon this sutra by saying, “Yoga is the ability to direct the mind exclusively toward an object and sustain that direction without any distractions” (Desikachar, 1999).

 Within these sutras, we are introduced to Patanjali’s explanation of Ashtanga Yoga, or the Eight Limbs of Yoga: